SunilKuruba/Apache-Spark-and-AWS-EMR-Distributed-Neural-Network-Training-and-Sentence-Generation/README.md

 ```

 ## Results
 After training, the model should generate coherent sentences from a seed input, showcasing text generation capabilities similar to GPT models.
+You can find the statistics and generated sentence output folder in the S3 /output path,
 ```